solvialab/infragate-landing/docs/features.md

 - **CIDR pool management** — admins pre-populate a pool of /24 ranges; each cluster allocates one on deploy and releases it on destroy
 - **Multi-pool support** — configure 1–N node pools per cluster, each with independent node count, OCPU, RAM, and storage sizing
 - **Node image selection** — admins configure allowed OCI compute images; users select an image on the deploy form or leave it as auto-select (latest OKE-compatible image).
 Templates can lock a specific image
+- **Architecture-aware auto-select** — when no image is set, Terraform filters OKE image options by the requested shape's architecture: ARM shapes (`VM.Standard.A*`) resolve to `aarch64` images, GPU shapes to `Gen2-GPU` variants, and all others to plain x86_64 — preventing shape/image mismatches that would otherwise block node launches

 ---